apache/mynewt-documentation/docs/tutorials/sensors/nrf52_adc.rst

 We're going to use the sensor as a resistive sensor, and the setup is very simple.
 I'll be using a breadboard to put this all together for illustrative purposes.
-First, attach a jumper-wire from Vdd on the board to the breadboard.
+First, attach a jumper-wire from V\ :sub:`DD`\ on the board to the breadboard.
 Next, attach a jumper wire from pin P0.03 on the board to the breadboard.
 This will be our ADC-in.
-The sensor should have come with a 560 ohm resistor, so plug that into the board between Vdd and ADC-in holes.
+The sensor should have come with a 560 ohm resistor, so plug that into the board between V\ :sub:`DD`\
+and ADC-in holes.
 Finally, attach a jumper from GND on the board to your breadboard.
 At this point, your breadboard should look like this: